launchdarkly/ios-client-sdk/MigrationGuide.md

 ### Remove `LDClientDelegate` methods.
 If they were not re-used when implementing observers, you can delete the former `LDClientDelegate` methods.

+### Install `LDClient.trackEvent` exception handling
+See [Event Controls](#event-controls) for more details.
+#### Swift Client Apps
+Wrap calls to `trackEvent` into do-catch statements.
+If desired, catch `JSONSerialization.JSONError.invalidJsonObject` errors.
+Alternatively, add `throws` to any method calls `trackEvent` to allow the calling method to handle the error.
+#### Objective-C Client Apps
+Calls to `trackEvent` include a 3rd parameter `error`, which the SDK sets when a call receives invalid JSON data.
+To verify the `error` object set by `trackEvents` threw a `JSONSerialization.JSONError.invalidJsonObject` error, compare the `domain` to `LaunchDarklyJSONErrorDomain` and the `code` to `LaunchDarklyJSONErrorInvalidJsonObject`.

 ---
 ## API Differences from v2.x